Drug & Alcohol Rehabs in London

 You can also choose between an inpatient programme where you get to stay in the rehab centre for the entire duration of your treatment or an outpatient programme when you only come to the rehab during certain days of the week.

 Addiction is a complex problem that affects an individual physically and mentally.
-As such, you are therefore advised to follow the treatment plan given to the later for the specified period of time in order to achieve stable sobriety.
+As such, you are therefore advised to follow the treatment plan given to you for the specified period of time in order to achieve stable sobriety.

 4. How much does rehab treatment cost?